amber-hb/paradoxanthology/readme.txt

 - Errors shown in console for the checkout are due to there being a more recent version of Stripe available and do not impact performance or functionality
 - Items in the shop page MUST be edited, deleted, and added through the items.json file

+This website uses Node JS and requires that Node Modules are installed in the root folder for the website.
 Open CMD and type: npm install
 Then use cd to move to the folder container server.js Then in CMD type or terminal in an editor such as VS Code: node server.js